gatsbyjs/gatsby/docs/docs/glossary/jamstack.md

 disableTableOfContents: true
 ---

-Learn how to use Gatsby to build websites powered by the JAMStack, a modern architecture that uses JavaScript, APIs and markup instead of a databases and server-side programming languages.
+Learn how to use Gatsby to build websites powered by the JAMStack, a modern architecture that uses JavaScript, APIs and markup without requiring the use of a database or server-side programming language.

 ## What is the JAMStack?